merc-devel/merc/README.md

     /_    __/_/_/_/\__/_/  \__/
      /_/_/

-_The Modern Ethereal Relay Chat daemon._
+_The Modern Extensible Relay Chat daemon._

 merc is an IRC daemon written using the `asyncio` framework in Python 3.3.
 It aims to be a modern implementation of the IRC protocol with relatively good